 More than half of online customers say they’d be more likely to make a purchase if they had access to customer service, such as live chat, during their shopping session.
 Customers expect service and convenience.
-Experimenting with a live chat could be worth it, as 71% of consumers prefer this channel of communication.
+Experimenting with a live chat could be worth it, as 71% of consumers prefer using it over other options for getting support.

 21. 25% of customers leave a site because of shipping costs.

-Hidden fees such as unexpected shipping costs are one of the main causes of desktop and mobile shopping cart abandonment.
+Hidden fees such as unexpected shipping costs are among the leading causes of both desktop and mobile shopping cart abandonment.
 Transparency is a value much appreciated by digital buyers and is crucial to an online store’s success.
 To reduce your abandonment rate, clearly and completely break down these costs for your customers.

 22. 22% of customers abandoning a site do so because they’re asked to create a user account.

 Clients expect comfort.
 In e-commerce, this means immediacy—customers want to accomplish things fast and get instant results.
 Requiring more time or effort from them than they expect is a significant source of friction.
 According to these shopping cart abandonment stats, 22% of the customers who’ve abandoned a cart chose to do so because they didn’t want to create a new user account.